openfoodfacts/openfoodfacts-dart/DOCUMENTATION.md

    If the German version is not available, the fields will be in the main product's language.
 2. 1-2 (packaging info + multilingual value).
-   Fields like [Product.productNameInLangs] will have the German value inside if it's available.
+   Fields like [Product.productNameInLanguages] will have the German value inside if it's available.
-   If it's not available, `product.productNameInLangs[GERMAN]` will be `null`.
+   If it's not available, `product.productNameInLanguages[GERMAN]` will be `null`.
 3. 2-1 (meta info + simple value).
    Fields like [Product.countriesTags] __will not be in German__, ever.
    They will have values like `["en:austria", "en:belgium", "en:canada"]`.
 4. 2-2 (meta info + multilingual value).
-   Fields like [Product.countriesTagsInLangs] will have German values when available, if some of the values is not available in German it will have a language prefix: `["Österreich ", "Belgien", "en:canada"]`.
+   Fields like [Product.countriesTagsInLanguages] will have German values when available, if some of the values is not available in German it will have a language prefix: `["Österreich ", "Belgien", "en:canada"]`.